Master of Arts in Education Dual Endorsement LBS I and Bilingual/ESL

 - Provide equitable, inclusive and culturally validating environments, as you consider how being "different" affects students who have disabilities.

 - Obtain knowledge of law, policies, service delivery models and instruction of emerging bilingual students.

 The Learning Behavior Specialist I (LBS I) Endorsement program provides you with all the tools, resources and expertise needed to serve as a special educator or as a more proficient general educator to students with disabilities in your general education classroom.

 The courses in this program cover topics including: characteristics of students with disabilities, diagnosis assessment for educational decision-making and methods of teaching students with disabilities.
 Learn more about the LBS I Endorsement, including specific courses and requirements.

 Bilingual or ESL Endorsement

-Learn more about the Bilingual or ESL Endorsement program, including courses and program requirements.
+Learn more about the Bilingual or ESL Endorsement program, including specific courses and requirements.

-Because the federal government has declared bilingual or ESL education and special education to be areas of a teacher shortage, you may be eligible for TEACH grants.
+With the federal government declaring bilingual or ESL education and special education to be areas of a teacher shortage, you may be eligible for TEACH grants.
 Be sure to complete your FAFSA and explore any tuition benefits that your district or school offers.